 We saw the glory with our own eyes,

 Generous inside and out,

 (John 1:14, The Message)

-What so often feels like an forever-deferred longing, the early Jesus-followers promise is within the realm of human experience:
+What so often feels like a forever-deferred longing, the early Jesus-followers experienced as a fulfilled promise:

 From the very first day, we were there, taking it all in—we heard it with our own ears, saw it with our own eyes, verified it with our own hands.
 The Word of Life appeared right before our eyes; we saw it happen!
 And now we’re telling you in most sober prose that what we witnessed was, incredibly, this: The infinite Life of God took shape before us.

 We saw it, we heard it, and now we’re telling you so you can experience it along with us, this experience of communion with the Father and divine Son, Jesus Christ.
 Our motive for writing is simply this: We want you to enjoy this, too.
 Your joy will double our joy!
 (1 John 1:1-4, The Message)